buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/PropertySets/Pset_DistributionChamberElementTypeSump.md

+# Pset_DistributionChamberElementTypeSump

 Recess or small chamber into which liquid is drained to facilitate its removal.
 <!-- end of short definition -->